CWei88/Group17-Capstone/README.md

 where pth is the path to reach requirements.txt.

+In addition, we recommend installing the [deepset/roberta-base-squad2](https://huggingface.co/deepset/roberta-base-squad2/tree/main) and store them in the `pipeline/bert_model` folder to reduce initial set-up time.
+If not, please specify `2` when running the application to download deepset/roberta-base-squad2 to run the model.

 To run the application, please use either of the following command with either the command prompt or the terminal:

 `python main.py`